Cornucopia, Wisconsin: Annual events

 Cornucopia Day takes place every year on the second Saturday in August.
-The event, put on for the benefit of the volunteer fire department, includes a parade, flea market, and street dance.
+The event, put on for the benefit of the volunteer fire department and ambulance service, includes a 5K Run, bike ride, fish, brats & corn, parade, flea market and raffles.

 The Annual Fish Fry takes place on the Sunday closest to July 4.

-The Annual Turkey Feed and Volunteer Firemen's Benefit takes place the first Sunday of the whitetail deer (gun) hunting season, which is typically the Sunday before Thanksgiving.
+The Annual Turkey Dinner takes place the first Sunday of the deer hunting season, which is the Sunday before Thanksgiving.

 Cribbage League is a five-week cribbage contest between the residents of Cornucopia and the nearby community of Red Cliff, Wisconsin, taking place every January and February.